Brightspace/infusion-sls-workshop/3-dynamo-start/readme.md

 of `serverless.yml` has been updated.

 Add the proper DynamoDB API calls to `addUser.js`, `deleteUser.js`, and `getUser.js`.
+An example of how to format the parameters is in `addUser.js`.
 Consider using the following functions:

 * [putItem()](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB.html#putItem-property)
 * [deleteItem()](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB.html#deleteItem-property)